Scholz, Macron say diplomacy can fix Ukraine-Russia standoff | DW | 25.01.2022

 Macron has previously said sanctions do little to deter Russia's actions.

-France has also called for a European solution to the crisis, instead of relying on the US.
-Macron has urged the relaunch of 4-way "Normandy format" talks between France, Germany, Ukraine and Russia.
+France has also called for a European solution to the crisis, such as the aforementioned "Normandy format" talks, instead of relying on the US.

-An aide to Macron said officials from the four countries were expected to meet in Paris on Wednesday in an attempt to de-escalate tensions.

 An area of disagreement between the two allies revolves around weapons exports.
 France has expressed a willingness to provide additional arms to Ukraine, while Germany has blocked exports to Kyiv.